feature-engine/feature_engine/docs/encoding/OneHotEncoder.rst

 The encoder can also create binary variables for the n most popular categories, n being determined by the user.
 This means, if we encode the 6 more popular categories, we will only create binary variables for those categories, and the rest will be dropped.

-The OneHotEncoder() works only with categorical variables.
-A list of variables can be indicated, or the encoder will automatically select all categorical variables in the train set.

 .. code:: python